open-stage/blender-dmx-web/content/docs/faq.md

 <li>
 <a id="faq_error" href="#faq_error" class="uk-accordion-title">I get a random error, what should is do?</a>
 <div class="uk-accordion-content">Oooups, this can happen.
 First, make sure you
-use Blender 3.4 and higher, 4.x is also supported.
+use Blender 4.2 and higher.
 If BlenderDMX Addon is not working for you at all, disable all other custom enabled addons to check for collision.
 In BlenderDMX Addon, set <a href="../setup/#logging">Logging</a> to Debug, this will produce more information, saving it in the "blenderDMX.log" log file.